chunlinli/grivet/README.md

 -  `./grivet/`: contains an R package for algorithm implementations.

-- `./real_data/`: contains ADNI data and its analysis with GrIVET.
+- `./real_data/`: contains analysis of ADNI data with GrIVET.

 - `./simulations/*.R`: contains R scripts for simulations and summaries.